 Qualifications: Skiers may only compete in the individual events that said skier qualified for per the Masters’ criteria posted on masterswaterski.com/news

 Open Men’s Slalom: firstname.lastname@example.org meters

 Junior Women’s Jump: 33.50 meters

 Junior Men’s Overall: Meet or exceed the IWSF overall score of 1780.00 OR meet or exceed at least two individual event disciplines benchmark scores

 Junior Women’s Overall: Meet or exceed the IWSF overall score of 1740.00 OR meet or exceed at least two individual event discipline benchmark scores

-**Scores must be achieved at a Class R or L tournament in the 2021 tournament ski season.
+**Scores must be achieved at a Class R or L tournament between January 1, 2021 and December 31, 2021.

 Seeding from Masters MQS Events into the 2022 Masters Water Ski & Wakeboard Tournament: The defending 2021 Junior Masters and Masters Champions will ski top seed in each discipline.
 The 2021 IWSF Junior World and World Champions will ski second to last.
 All other skiers will be seeded into the 2022 Masters based on the 2021 Masters Qualifying Series Ranking List.